pomelott/webpack4-cli/README.md

 2. More comprehensive build functions
 3. Much Higher scalability
 4. More active and frequent maintenance
+5. Possible to use only ES6 or TS, or both

 ### If this is useful for you, please give me a star.